baudcode/tf-semantic-segmentation/ROADMAP.md

 - [ ] learnng rate schedulers
     - CyclicLR
 - [ ] Stochastic Weight Averaging
+- [ ] multiple outputs for masks that can overlay
 ## v0.6.0

 - [ ] configure models in more detail